HomeAIDon't Fear AI, Prepare for It

 AccessibilityDelayed decisionsLow – Implementation delays

-Assess data governance policies too.
+Assess your data governance policies too.
 Who owns what data?
 What are the access controls?
 How do you handle privacy and compliance requirements?
-These aren’t just technical questions—they’re business-critical decisions that affect AI implementation success.
+These aren’t just technical questions.
+They’re business decisions that affect whether AI implementation succeeds.

-Honestly, this is where many AI initiatives hit their first major roadblock.
-Regulations around AI use are evolving rapidly, and what’s acceptable today might be problematic tomorrow.
-The EU’s AI Act, GDPR implications, and industry-specific regulations create a complex compliance sector.
+This is where many AI initiatives hit their first major roadblock.
+Regulations around AI use are changing fast, and what’s acceptable today might be a problem tomorrow.
+The EU’s AI Act, GDPR implications, and industry-specific rules create a complicated compliance picture.

 Different industries face different regulatory challenges.
-Financial services must navigate strict data protection and algorithmic transparency requirements.
+Financial services must handle strict data protection and algorithmic transparency requirements.
 Healthcare organisations deal with HIPAA and patient privacy concerns.
-Even seemingly straightforward applications like chatbots can trigger compliance issues if they collect or process personal information.
+Even something as simple as a chatbot can trigger compliance issues if it collects or processes personal information.

 Key Insight: Build compliance considerations into your AI strategy from day one.
 Retrofitting compliance is exponentially more expensive and disruptive than designing it in from the start.

-Document current compliance requirements and identify how AI implementation might affect them.
+Document your current compliance requirements and work out how AI implementation might affect them.
 Consider:

 • Data protection and privacy regulations